 II.
 Biosand Water Filter:

 The Biosand Filter (BSF) is a household adaptation of the traditional slow sand filter, which has been used for community drinking water treatment for almost 200 years.
 Trained Biosand Implementers construct and properly install the filter in households.
 The beneficiaries are trained on how to properly use and maintain their filter.
+The filters are followed up 4 times during the first year of operation.

 Hide Full Text